makeabilitylab/physcomp/pages/tutorials/basics/led-on.md

 ### Using higher value resistors

-Now, play around with higher-value resistors such as a 680Ω, 2.2KΩ, or 10KΩ.
+We just showed how reducing the supply voltage ($$V_s$$) proportionally reduces current and, therefore, the LED brightness.
+Now, let's play around with higher-value resistors such as a 680Ω, 2.2KΩ, or 10KΩ, and see their effect.
 What happens?

 You should observe that the LED's brightness *decreases* as the resistance *increases*.